jonathanslenders/python-deployer/docs/index.rst

 Python-deploy-framework
 =======================

-A Python framework for automatic application deployment on Posix systems.
+A Python framework for automatic deployment and remote execution on Posix systems.

 * :ref:`genindex`
 * :ref:`modindex`